Page Contents

 They tend to have more carbohydrates than hypotonic drinks but less than hypertonic ones which means the time taken to absorb into the bloodstream lies somewhere between the two.

-Many commercial sports drinks on the market are isotonic, but a quick look at the ingredients often reveals high levels of sugars, sweeteners and additives, which I find causes stomach cramps and bloating.
+Many commercial sports drinks on the market are isotonic, but a quick look at the ingredients often reveals high levels of sugars, sweeteners and additives, which often causes stomach cramps and bloating.

 What cycling snacks to eat after a ride?